openimis/openimis-be-social_protection_py/README.md

    ]
 }
 ```
-* Within the example response, the 'data' section contains information about each row in an array format.
+* Within the example response, the `data` section contains information about each row in an array format.
 * Each element in the array is a dictionary representing a row from the input CSV file.
 * Inside this dictionary, the `row` key holds the representation of a new individual/beneficiary entering the system with provided values.
 * Under `validations`, you'll find validated fields (if the field in the schema is marked by a validation class) and potential duplicates if